0xbiju/0xbiju.github.io/index.md

 #### **Smart Contract Design**
 {: .no_toc }

 Creating and optimizing our ERC721A smart contract was a primary focus.
-Listings on OpenSea will be free and gas costs will be minimized to the best of our ability.
+With our optimizations, there will be little gas increase for minting more than one Chin Pokie in a single transaction.
+Listing on OpenSea will be free, and gas costs will be minimized to the best of our ability.

 ### Phase II Q1 - Q3 2022<br>Preparing for Launch

 #### **Community & Social**